-- One of the many great challenges for the 21st century - We are already decades late in taking action - J. S. Sawyer (1972): Man-made CO2 and the "greenhouse" effect - It is a global issue & a local issue; a societal issue & a personal issue - Earth science clashes with social values
+- One of the many great challenges for the 21st century - We are already decades late in taking action

+J. S. Sawyer (1972): Man-made CO2 and the "greenhouse" effect

+- It is a global issue & a local issue;

+a societal issue & a personal issue

+- Clash of Earth science with social values